Nariai-Mountaineering-Bus

 (JPY)

 *Entrance fee for Mt.
-Nariai is 200 JPY for junior high school students and above, free for elementary school students and younger.
+Nariai is 400 JPY for 15 years old and over, free for 14 years old and younger.

 Note; Nariai mountain buses may be suspended due to snow.
 They sometimes start again after snow removal, but sometimes they are stopped all day to ensure customer’s safety.
 If you’d like to know the current bus operating status, please refer to this link.